memph1024/swapdex-documentation/docs/what-to-try/validator.md

 ## Part 2 - Assign the node to an account
+---
 The second part of this guide will complete the validator setup by connecting your server with your substrate wallet.
-Make sure you have some TSDX (Testnet Coins) in your substrate wallet.
-In case you need TSDX please visit our discord server and ask one of the admins.
+Make sure you have some KSI (Testnet Coins) in your substrate wallet.
+In case you need KSI please visit our discord server and ask one of the admins.

 ### What are stash and controller accounts?